 The course will include a detailed look at key health and safety issues as well as learning how to plan a route and understand how the ATV operates.
 During the practical sessions you will be taught basic manoeuvres, how to ride on a range of different and challenging terrains and operate the ATV with attachments.

 It is a legal requirement to provide adequate training if using an ATV for work purposes as described by the Health and Safety at Work Act (1974) and the Provision and Use of Work Equipment Regulations (PUWER) 1998, including towed equipment and attachments.

 Who is the course for?

-Anyone required to use an ATV as part of their work.
+Anyone required to use a Sit Astride ATV as part of their work.
 This would include novices and experienced operators who require their skills up-dating, with certification.

 At the end of the course, you will be able to:

 - Comply with legal requirements with an emphasis on safe practice

 - Identify the risks associated with using an ATV

 - Carry out daily checks as indicated in the operator’s manual